Ask Experts Questions for FREE Help!

 Hi Vamp,

 The closet auger isn't going to help.
 You have a partial clog further down in the main.
 Rent a sewer machine and go down the vent that services the downstairs toilet.
 Or if you have a downstairs clean out go through that.
-Put out enough cable to get out to the clog and test by flushing both toilels at the same time. regards, tom
+Put out enough cable to get out to the clog and test by flushing both toilels at the same time.
+Regards, tom

 New Member

-Well , I guess thats better than rebuilding the wall and putting the old vent pipe back in where it was and canceling my $450 sink that there custom making 77" long for the custom vanity I'm about to start building !
+Well , I guess that's better than rebuilding the wall and putting the old vent pipe back in where it was and canceling my $450 sink that there custom making 77" long for the custom vanity I'm about to start building !
 Now I have to see where to rent one.
 What about putting drain cleaners in ?
-I really do think an power auger would be best , but try the easy stuff first , ya know.
+I really do think an power auger would be best , but try the easy stuff first , you know.

-thanks for you help .
+Thanks for you help .

 Vamp